Alpha-Dolphin/Boggus-3902-MWF/README.txt

 	GAME:
 	Left click to advance room, right click to go back a room.
 	Q to quit game.
+	P to Pause.
-	Escape to open inventory and see a more detailed map.
+	R to restart the game when in state of win, pause or game over, Escape to open inventory and see a more detailed map.